Investigating the quantum discord dynamics with a bipartite split of the multiqubit system in the correlated photon-matter model: Introduction

 where $\hbar=h/2\pi$ --- the reduced Planck constant or Dirac constant, $h$ --- the Planck constant, $g$ is the coupling strength, $\omega_c$ stands for cavity frequency and $\omega_a$ for transition frequency.
 According to Eq. \eqref{eq:Eta}, the QED model can be divided into three types: ultrastrong-coupling (USC), deep strong coupling (DSC) and strong coupling (SC).
 The USC \cite{Rabi1936, Rabi1937, Dicke1954, Hopfield1958, Haroche2013, Gu2017, Kockum2019, Frisk2019, Forn-Diaz2019} occurs when coupling strength $g$ becomes comparable to the atomic ($\omega_a$) or cavity ($\omega_c$) frequencies.
 More specifically, the USC regime occurs when $\eta$ is within the range $\left[0.1, 1\right)$.
 The DSC \cite{Casanova2010} is a common term used to describe the regime $\eta\geq 1$.
 The more straightforward SC model --- Jaynes--Cummings model (JCM) \cite{Jaynes1963} occurs when $\eta<0.1$, and depicts the dynamics of a two-level atom in an optical cavity, interacting with a single-mode field inside it.
 Its generalization --- the Tavis--Cummings model (TCM) \cite{Tavis1968} depicts the dynamics of a collection of $N$ two-level atoms in an optical cavity.
 The Jaynes--Cummings--Hubbard model (JCHM) and Tavis--Cummings--Hubbard model (TCHM) \cite{Angelakis2007} are generalizations of the JCM and TCM to multiple cavities coupled by an optical fibre.
 Some efforts have been carried out in the area of cavity QED models \cite{Lee1999, Andre2002, Tanamoto2012, Poltl2013, Hansom2014, Ferretti2016, Prasad2018, GuoLijuan2019, Quach2020, Ozhigov2020, OzhigovYI2020, Rose2021, WeiHuanhuan2021, Smith2021, Dull2021, Ozhigov2021, Ozhigov2022, Kulagin2022, Miao2023, MiaoOzhigov2023}.

-The target model, called the association--dissociation model of neutral hydrogen molecule, which is a modified version of the TCHM and been studied in our earlier work \cite{Miao2023}, involves the creation and annihilation of phonon.
+The target model, called the association--dissociation model of neutral hydrogen molecule, which is a modified version of the TCHM and has been studied in our earlier work \cite{Miao2023}, involves the creation and annihilation of phonon.
 Phonon is the quasiparticle that represents simple harmonic oscillation.
-In contrast to previous articles, which use one-qubit von Neumann projective measurement to achieve quantum discord in two-qubit quantum systems, in this paper, we will focus on the seven-qubit system and try to adopt the two-qubit measurement on the observed subsystem.
+In contrast to previous articles, which use one-qubit von Neumann projective measurement to achieve quantum discord in two-qubit quantum systems, in this paper, we focus on the seven-qubit system and try to adopt the two-qubit measurement on the observed subsystem.
 Both closed and open quantum systems are considered in this paper.
 The dissipative dynamics can be obtained in open system by solving the quantum master equation (QME).
-Consideration is also given to the impacts of nuclei tunneling effect, covalent bond intensity and dissipation strength on quantum discord.
+Consideration is also given to the impacts of nuclei tunneling effect, covalent bond formation strength and dissipation intensities of photon (phonon) on quantum discord.

 This paper is organized as follows.
 After explaining in detail the quantum discord with a bipartite split of the multiqubit system in Sec. \ref{sec:Discord}, we introduce the target model in Sec. \ref{sec:Target}.
 Then we do some simulations and get the results in Sec. \ref{sec:Results}.
 Some brief comments on our results and extension to future work in Sec. \ref{sec:ConcluFuture} close out the paper.
-Some technique details are shown in Appendices \ref{appx:TwoQubitvonNeumann}, \ref{appx:AssociationDissociation}, \ref{appx:SecondQuantization}, \ref{appx:Operators}, \ref{appx:QME} and \ref{appx:Method}.
+Some technique details are shown in Appendices \ref{appx:TwoQubitvonNeumann}, \ref{appx:SecondQuantization}, \ref{appx:Operators}, \ref{appx:QME} and \ref{appx:Method}.
 List of abbreviations and notations used in this paper is put in Appendix \ref{appx:AbbreviationsNotations}.